 The rise of smartphones is just as impressive as the rise of the internet.
 We’re at the point where pretty much everyone is connected at all times.
-Online purchases have been made incredibly easy, as you can just pull up your phone and press only a few buttons to buy something.
-Shoppers need to be careful with this technology, as it could make them overspend.
+Online purchases have been made incredibly easy and convenient, which is one of the benefits of this shopping method.
+All you have to do is just pull up your phone and press only a few buttons to buy something.
+Retailers have also been jumping in on this trend, enabling contactless payments and other mobile purchasing technology.
+Shoppers do need to be careful with this technology though, as the increased ease and convenience also makes it far easier to overspend.

 Although e-commerce has definitely changed, it’s not going away.
 Any kind of widely used technology is going to experience evolution.
 Though not all changes are equally welcomed, we need to examine how each of these came about and what they could mean for the future.
 E-commerce is a relatively youthful medium, and there are still all kinds of places it could go.